 If you believe your employer has misclassified you as an independent contractor, a Nashville independent contractor lawyer can help you by reviewing the circumstances of your case to determine whether you may have been incorrectly classified.

-The dedicated and experienced legal team of The Employment and Consumer Law Group can help you pursue relief and compensation from an improper classification, including filing a complaint with the appropriate state or federal agencies.
+The dedicated and experienced legal team of The Employment and Commerce Law Group can help you pursue relief and compensation from an improper classification, including filing a complaint with the appropriate state or federal agencies.

 Our legal team will negotiate with your employer on your behalf to get you any additional pay you may be entitled to under wage and hour laws, in addition to compensation for payroll taxes that should have been paid by your employer had you been properly classified as an employee.
 If necessary, our legal team will help you pursue your claim in a lawsuit.

 Don’t delay pursuing the compensation you are legally entitled to.
 Contact us today to schedule a consultation to discuss your case and your legal rights and options.